 "I mean he seemed so nice, so quiet.
 Did he beat on you?"
 "Joe?
 No. He never hurt nothing."
 "Except Dorcus."
 "And squirrels."
 "What?'
 "Rabbits too.
 Deer.
 Possum.
 Pheasant.
 We ate good down home.."
 "Why'd you leave?"

-"Landowner didn't want rabbit.
+"Overseer didn't want rabbit.
 He want soft money."
 "They want money here too."
 "But there's a way to get it here."

-[tk]

-"Take that dress off and I'll stitch up your cuff."

-Violet came in the same dress each time and Alice was irritated by the thread running loose from her sleeve.

-As well as the lining ripped in at least three places she could see.
-Violet sait in her slip with her coat on, while Alice mended the sleeve with the tiniest stitches.
+Notes: Jchap 3 or ?; Dec.
+3 [ ] "Take that dress off and I'll stitch up your cuff."
+Violet came in the same dress each time and Alice was irritated by the thread running loose from her sleeve, as well as the coat lining ripped in at least three places she could see.
+Violet sat in her slip with her coat on, while Alice mended the sleeve with the tiniest stitches.
 At no time did Violet take off her hat.

-"At first I thought you came here to harm me.
+"At first I though you came here to harm me.
 Then I thought you wanted to offer condolences.
-Then I though you wanted to thank me for not calling the law.
+Then I thought you wanted to thank me for not calling the law.
 But none of that is it, is it?"
 "I had to sit down somewhere.
 I thought I could do it here.
 That you would let me and you did.
 I didn't give Joe much reason to stay out of the street.
 I wanted to see what kind of girl he'd rather me be."
 "Foolish.
 He'd rather you were eighteen that's all."
 "No. Something more."
 "You don't know anything about your own husband, I can't be expected to help you."
 "You didn't know they were seeing each other no more than I did and you saw her every day like I did Joe.
 I know where my mind was.
 Where was yours?."
 "Don't chastize me.
 I won't let you do that."
 "City tightens you up, but then I got to feeling loose."
 "If you had found out about them before he killed her, would you have?"
 "I wonder."
 "I don't understand women like you.
 Women with knives."
 "I wasn't born with a knife."
 "No, but you picked one up."
 "You never did?"
 "No I never did.
-My husband acted up now and then but I never did that.
+Even when my husband ran off I never did that.
 And you.
 You didn't even have a worthy enemy.
 Somebody worth killing.
 You picked up a knife to insult a dead girl."
 "But that's better ain't it?
 The harm was already done."
 "She wasn't the enemy."
 "Oh yes she is.
 She's my enemy.
 Then, when I didn't know it and now too."
 "Why?
 Because she was young and pretty and took your husband away from you?"
 "You said it.
 Wouldn't you?
 You wouldn't fight for your man?"
-Seeded in childhood, watered every day since, fear had sprouted through alice's veins all her life.
-Thinking about xx it had been gathering, blossoming into another thing.
-Somewhere in Springfield only the teeth were left.
-Maybe the skull, maybe not.
-If she dug down deep enough and tore off the top, she could be sure that the teeth would certainly be there.
-No lips to share with the woman she had shared them with.
-No fingers to lift her hips as he had lifted others.
-Just the teeth exposed now, nothing like the smile that had made her say, "Choose."
-And he did.
-Seven months later she was the one choosing. the suit, the tie, the shirt he liked best.
-They suggested she not waste the shoes.
-No one would see them.
-"But socks? surely he has to have socks?"
-Of course, said the mortician.
-Socks, of course.
-And what difference did it make that one of the But the could lay a table, Food might be a sad skimpy in the portions, and I believe she had a prejudice against butter, she used so little of it in her cases But the bread was fresh and the plates.
-The flatware-sparkling and arranged just so.
-Open her applies, wide as you please and not a catigue anywhere.
-She was pellie, at the lunch of coursies not too haughty either, but not paying close attention to things.
-It could have been the utwapepera atacked acatly along the basebook in her bedroom.
-Everybody made a pain of newspapers: to peel potatoes on, sorve bathroom needs, was parhage.
-But not like allow.
-She must have read then over and over, close why would the keep them?
-And if she ready anything in the newspaper twice she knew too little about too much.
-If you hav necreta you want kept or want to figure out those other people have a newspaper can turn your mind.
-The best thing to find out want's going on is to watch how people mancuver themselves is the sameste.
-Its) Something, anyway, transbed alies Manfred.
-Dorcus, probably.
-I also
+Seeded in childhood, watered every day since, fear had sprouted through her veins all her life. gathered blossomed into another thing.